Multi-lingual Functional Evaluation for Large Language Models: Results

 \subsection{Language Performance Gap}

 We define the language performance gap to be the difference of the model's accuracy on its lowest performant language, and the highest performant language.
 For high- resourced languages, functional evaluations tend to reveal a much larger performance discrepancy than static data benchmarks (see Figure ~\ref{fig:correlation_eval}).
-Notably, Aya-expanse-32B, a Cohere model marketed specifically for its multi-lingual capability, has a 5.89\% average error gap between high-resourced languages (en, es, fr) across \emph{static} data benchmarks, but a 23.47\% performance gap between those same languages on the \emph{functional} benchmark CL-IFEval.
-Similarly, Qwern3-8b has fairly low language performance gaps across high resourced languages on static data benchmarks like M-GSM (14.4\%), M-MMLU (4.78\%), and Belebele (3.00\%), but a large language performance gap on the functional CL-IFEval benchmark (27.36\%).
+Notably, Aya-expanse-32B, a Cohere model marketed specifically for its multi-lingual capability, has a 5.89\% average error gap between high-resourced languages (en, es, fr) across \emph{static} data benchmarks, but a 25.88\% performance gap between those same languages on the \emph{functional} benchmark CL-IFEval.
+Similarly, Qwen3-8b has fairly low language performance gaps across high resourced languages on static data benchmarks like M-GSM (14.4\%), M-MMLU (4.78\%), and Belebele (3.00\%), but a large language performance gap on the functional CL-IFEval benchmark (31\%).
 Interestingly, for mathematical reasoning, the opposite can be true -- for example, the language performance gap across high resource languages is lower for the functional CL-GSMSym (e.g. for Qwern3-8b, 8.6\%) than the static data benchmark M-GSM (eg. for Qwern3-8b, 14.4\%).
 Similarly, when including low resource language settings, CL-IFEval tends to show more optimistic numbers (a higher average performance, a lower performance gap) than the static data benchmark, Belebele.
 In Appendix B, Tables \ref{tab:highresource_results}, \ref{tab:hightomediumresource_results},\ref{tab:hightolowresource_results}, as well as Figure ~\ref{fig:correlation_eval}, we provide further details on these results.